 - More affordable: Was introduced into a lower priced category (30 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in October 2018).

-If the count of individual advantages (bullet points above) is taken as a guide, the WG-6 emerges as the winner of the contest (7 : 4 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the WG-6 is the clear winner of the match-up (8 : 4 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.